RaulPPelaez/UAMMD/README.md

 See examples/LJ.cu and examples/Makefile or [Simulation File](https://github.com/RaulPPelaez/UAMMD/wiki/Simulation-File) in the wiki

 See [Compiling UAMMD](https://github.com/RaulPPelaez/UAMMD/wiki/Compiling-UAMMD) in the wiki for instructions.

+UAMMD can be compiled in single or double precision, it works in single precision by default unless you specify otherwise when compiling.
+See [Compiling UAMMD](https://github.com/RaulPPelaez/UAMMD/wiki/Compiling-UAMMD) in the wiki.

 You can use the --device X flag to specify a certain GPU.